mantidproject/documents/Design/VATES/MantidHorace/syntax-proposal.md

 ## TransposeMD

 The TransposeMD algorithm corresponds to Horace's [Permute](http://horace.isis.rl.ac.uk/Reshaping_etc#permute) function.
-Inputs of TransposeMD are equivalent to those of Permute but note that axes are zero indexed in Mantid.
+Inputs of TransposeMD should be equivalent to those of Permute but note that axes are zero indexed in Mantid.

+#### Arguments and Function signature

+***OutputWorkspace = ReplicateMD(InputWorkspace, Axes)***

+* *InputWorkspace* must be an IMDHistoWorkspace.
+* *Axes* list of axes indices, zero indexed.

 #### Examples